microsoftenator2022/HomebrewWarlock/README.md

 ### Requires [ModMenu](https://github.com/WittleWolfie/ModMenu)

-Mild changes were made in a few areas to fit better with PF1e and WotR. eg. some 24h invocations are now permanent, some are toggled intead.
+Mild changes were made in a few areas to fit better with PF1e and WotR. eg. some 24h invocations are now permanent, some are toggled instead.
 Where possible I have tried to use Pathfinder equivalents for spells and feats.

 ## Currently implemented